Background in arts – From a young age I wanted to be an artist in some form, I don’t think it occurred to me that it might not be possible.

-I have been painting the island and it’s people for the last 25 years.
-I work primarily on location for composition as it makes the pictures more dynamic, it also means you have a better sense of place.
+Since graduating I have been painting the island and it’s people.
+Working primarily on location for composition not only makes the pictures more dynamic, it also means you have a better sense of place.
 I try to add a bit of fun and humour, bringing in seaside holiday fun.
 My work is predominantly created with a fine liner or dip pen and coloured using artists watercolours and a sable brush.

-I now stock shops across the island as well as having a stand at local shows and events, as well as the prints I have branched into my own homeware ranges and paint a wide variety of commissions
+I stock shops across the island as well as at local shows and events, in addition to prints I have developed my own my own gift and homeware range as well as painting a wide variety of commissions.

 My love of the water, walking and cycling has taken me to (almost) every bit of the island and I have enjoyed capturing the unique essence of each place and its people in my work.

 I would describe myself as an ideas person and regularly have more than I could hope to bring to fruition.
 I’m currently working on a colouring, children’s and guest book as well as new products to add to my range and several paintings.